SUDAN STUDIES ASSOCIATION

 hosted by the

-The Sudan Studies Association calls for proposals for pre-organized panels, round tables, thematic conversations and individual papers for its 33rd annual meeting to be held on May 23rd, 24th and 25th 2014, in San Francisco, California.
+The Sudan Studies Association calls for proposals for pre-organized panels, round tables, thematic conversations and individual papers for its 34th annual meeting to be held on May 22rd, 23th and 24th 2015, in University of Minnesota, Minneapolis, MN.

-We therefore invite papers that engage with, but are not limited to, the theme: Sudan and South Sudan: Boundaries, Borders and the Challenges of Nationhood.
+We therefore invite papers that engage with, but are not limited to, the theme: Sudan and South Sudan and their neighbors.
 As always, we expect to bring together scholars working in different disciplines to consider a wide array of ideas connected to this theme.
-With this in mind, we invite scholars working on any aspect of Sudan and South Sudan in contemporary or historical perspective to contribute theoretically innovative and empirically grounded papers, panels and presentations that might enhance our understanding of these issues.
-Though the central focus of the conference will be on this broader theme, we would also welcome contributions on other substantive topics that consider Sudan and South Sudan in general perspective.
+With this in mind, we invite scholars working on any aspect of Sudan, South Sudan and their neighbors in contemporary or historical perspective to contribute theoretically innovative and empirically grounded papers, panels and presentations that might enhance our understanding of these issues.
+Though the central focus of the conference will be on this neighborhood, we would also welcome contributions on other substantive topics that consider Sudan and South Sudan in general perspective.

 (1) Thematic Conversations: